ornab74/pufferforge/README.md

 # PufferForge

-PufferForge is a clean-room Python/C++ reconstruction of the essential architecture behind high-throughput reinforcement-learning systems such as PufferLib.
+PufferForge Python/C++ reconstruction of the essential architecture behind high-throughput reinforcement-learning systems such as PufferLib.
 It is not a line-for-line fork.
 The first release is a compact, functional foundation designed to be understandable, portable, and easy to extend.